mst-mkt/chefcam/README.md

 ### Features

+- Take a picture of the ingredients in the refrigerator
 - Upload a photo and food ingredients are automatically detected by AI
 - Unwanted ingredients can be manually selected from the detected materials
 - Search for recipes from cookpad based on the selected ingredients
+- View the recipe and ingredients in detail

 ### Tech stack